deeedob/Lunchbox-Sampler/README.md

 # Lunchbox Sampler

-This device plays back audio files, records them, loads samples packs, and visualizes everything on a screen while trying to be **blazingly fast**.
+This device plays back audio files, records them, loads samples packs, and visualizes everything on a screen.
 We tried to incorporate as many features as we could from classic samplers like the MPC, Korg Volca, and many more.
 The Lunchbox Sampler lives up to its name and puts an emphasis on ***mobility*** and *** extensibility***.
 There's everything you need to rebuild this device yourself - and maybe even extend it. *Give it a shot!*

 Overview :